Bimodal Camera Pose Prediction for Endoscopy: Related Work

 \textbf{Datasets for camera pose estimation in colonoscopy:} Different works have used a variety of datasets, but only a few published them.
 Table \ref{tab:datacomparison} enumerates the datasets referenced in relevant papers.
-To the best of our knowledge, the only fully available dataset for colonoscopy is based on a phantom \cite{fulton2020comparing} and investigates the effects of deformation.
+To the best of our knowledge, there are only two fully available dataset for colonoscopy.
+One is based on a phantom \cite{fulton2020comparing} and investigates the effects of deformation.
 It was created using an electro-magnetic tracker attached to an endoscope that provides 6DoF poses.
 However, the structures are so repetitive that any forward movement could be interpreted as a backward movement looking at the previous fold rather than the next fold.
+The second fully available dataset is a synthetic dataset generated from a virtual colon and colonoscope \cite{zhang2020template}.
+It was designed for stereo matching and is characterized by pronounced synthetically generated features enabling the employment of feature matching methods.
+While the dataset is instrumental for stereo methods, stereo colonoscopy is not common and feature matching remains unreliable in real colonoscopy.
 Ozyoruk \textit{et al.} created a real and a simulated dataset and made some trajectories publicly available \cite{ozyoruk2021endoslam}.
 While it is the first of its kind for real data and is immensely helpful, its usefulness to the research community could be limited.
 Creating the real dataset required a porcine colon to be mounted to scaffolding.
 The mounting prevented the visualization of the typical shape of the colon and the camera's pointing towards the lumen.
 As a result, the published trajectories consist mostly of colon wall images.
 A virtual capsule endoscope generated the simulated dataset in Unity while a user "steered" the camera through a colon mesh.
 While this may replicate a colonoscopy with a magnetic pill-shaped capsule, the data does not reflect the movement of a standard colonoscope.
 Only 0.004\% of consecutive frame pairs in the published trajectory have a non-zero rotation \cite{EndoData}.
-A fully documented benchmark dataset based on the movement of a standard colonoscope with a clear distinction between training and test data is still missing.
+A fully documented monocular colonoscopy benchmark dataset based on the movement of a standard colonoscope with a clear distinction between training and test data is still missing.